ambujs/CheckoutChallenge/README.md

 - Encryption: I'm encrypting the card numbers using `Aes` before storing them into mongo
 - Data storage: The acquiring bank mock service needs to store the data somewhere so that it can return the payments when requested.
 MongoDb has been used for this.

+## Notes
+- Some of the models are duplicated between Payment Gateway & Acquiring bank mock service.
+This is intentional and in keeping with a micro-service architecture of keeping the services loosely coupled.